 Brewing Tasty Beer?
 Simulate It with CFD!

-Most of us might have walked through beer factories enjoying and trying to understand the overall culinary process of beer brewing.
-And with the Oktoberfest now happening in Bavaria, the topic becomes very popular.
+Most of us who might have walked through beer factories have tried to understand the overall culinary process of beer brewing.
+And with the Oktoberfest taking place in Bavaria every year, the topic becomes very popular.

-A simple online search for the steps involved in the brewing process leads to few common steps.
-There are even websites, like How to Brew, purely addressing the brewing process.
+A simple online search for the steps involved in the brewing process gives you an insight into this delicate art.
+There are multiple websites, such as How to Brew, dedicated to addressing the brewing process in detail.
 Some of the steps include:

 - Brewing the beer: Involves boiling of pale malt extract and hops with water.
 Further on, the grains are steeped frequently to add color and flavor.